 If you are wondering how you can prevent hair loss in Yorkshire Terriers, here are 7 practical tips:

-- Skin care is essential.
+- Skincare is essential.
 You can stop hair loss for Yorkies ensuring that their skin is both clean and moisturized.
-To prevent undesirable infections and irritations special skin care is required and you should be somehow worried when you notice a Yorkie scratching in frequent times as this may indicate some parasites are existent, which can have a negative effect on the growth of new hair, and damage the existing one.
+To prevent undesirable infections and irritations special skincare is required and you should be somehow worried when you notice a Yorkie scratching frequently as this may indicate some parasites are existent, which can have a negative effect on the growth of new hair, and damage the existing one.

 - Pet behavior should not be ignored also.
 Yorkies are a dog breed that can also have emotional disorders like humans.
-Most common ones are boredom, stress and anxiety.
+The most common ones are boredom, stress, and anxiety.
 Licking or biting their skin is no good for Yorkies and the solutions are rather simple and effective.
-Yorkies need to have attention, so devote time to paly with them, provide a relaxed home atmosphere and have several toys for Yorkies to play with.
+Yorkies need to have attention, so devote time to play with them, provide a relaxed home atmosphere and have several toys for Yorkies to play with.

 Why do Yorkies shed?

 Some interesting facts about Yorkies and their hair are that even hormones related to pregnancy can lead to more shedding.
 Even excessive heat and illnesses, such as Cushing’s disease can have a negative effect on losing hair.
 What is considered normal Yorkie shedding is to find hairs on the brush.
 This is totally ok.
 Yorkies are not hypoallergic dogs.
 The main difference for Yorkies is that they do not change their coat during some seasons, mainly spring and autumn as most of the other dog breeds do.
 There are three types of coat for dogs, undercoat, main coat, and tactile hair.